UnB-KnEDLe/DODFMiner/docs/source/user/usage.rst

 .. note::

-    The DODFMiner act extraction needs the text data from DODFs to correct extract the acts from DODF, therefore the -a option generates first txt files before the act extraction.
+    The DODFMiner act extraction needs the text data from DODFs to correctly extract the acts from DODF, therefore the -a option generates first txt files before the act extraction.

 Library Usage